riboflavin/test-framer-sync/compare/fathom-vs-otter-ai.md

 - Only supports English, which is limiting.
 - Speaker ID can be hit-or-miss, requiring manual fixes in notes.
 ## Comparison table
+Some individuals or organizations may find Fathom appealing for its free plan and integrations with popular tools like Zoom and HubSpot, despite its limitations in supporting in-person meetings and local recording.
+Otter.ai, on the other hand, offers a free plan and ease of use, but falls short in integrations and language support, which may deter users seeking a more comprehensive solution for their meeting needs.

+Both Fathom and Otter.ai lack depth in integrations with various platforms and fail to provide an automation engine, potentially hindering users from maximizing productivity during meetings.
+While Fathom integrates with a wider range of tools compared to Otter.ai, both tools may not fully meet the needs of users looking for seamless integration and efficient meeting management capabilities.
 | Feature                           | Fathom               | Otter.ai            |
 |-----------------------------------|----------------------|---------------------|
 | Trial/Free Plan                   | ✅ Free unlimited    | ✅ Free             |